pzingg/log_watcher/apps/log_watcher/README.md

 options specifying the `session_id`, `log_dir`, `command_id`,
 `name`, and `gen` number.

-The shell script (current either Rscript or Python) is responsible for parsing arguments from the command line and from the arguments file.
+The shell script (currently either an Rscript .R or Python .py file) is responsible for parsing arguments from the command line and from the arguments file.

-While running, a command progresses through seven well-known phases, identified by the `status` item in the `LogWatcher.Commands.Command` struct:
+While running, a command progresses through seven well-known phases, identified by the `status` item in the `Command` struct:

 1. "initializing" - This initial phase comes before command line arguments have been parsed and the log file system established.
 Any errors thrown